-According to the U.S. Dietary Guidelines, Americans should be consuming about two to two and a half cups of vegetables per day.
-But certain vegetables are more likely to cause bloating, and get this—if you increase your intake of vegetables and your body isn't used to eating that many veggies, that can add to the problem.
-"That's because vegetables contain lots of fiber, which is fermented by bacteria in the colon (known as the intestinal microbiota), producing gas in the process," says Christy Harrison, MPH, RD, CDN.
-"The more fiber you consume, the more gas and bloating may occur."
-In order to limit the vegetables that cause bloating, you need to know what they are.
-Keep reading to see which items are the culprits making it uncomfortable to zip up your favorite pair of jeans.
+According to the U.S. Dietary Guidelines, we should be consuming about two and a half cups of vegetables per day, but certain vegetables are more likely to cause bloating, and if you increase your intake of vegetables and your body isn't used to eating that, you'll add to the problem.
+That's because vegetables contain lots of fiber, and the more fiber you consume, the more gas and bloating may occur.
+We rounded up the vegetables that commonly cause bloating to help you out.

 Try having a few spears less of this vegetable if you're already feeling bloated.
 Broccoli contains a sugar called raffinose, which your body doesn't fully digest.
 The good news is there may be a way to make it a little less difficult on your stomach (after all, this veggie is believed to have cancer-fighting properties).
-Robynne Chutkan, a gastroenterologist at Georgetown University Hospital in Washington, D.C., says that adding some lemon juice to veggies containing raffinose will help kick your digestive enzymes into gear.
+Robynne Chutkan, MD, FASGE, a gastroenterologist at Georgetown University Hospital in Washington, D.C., says that adding some lemon juice to veggies containing raffinose will help kick your digestive enzymes into gear.

 Peas may make a nice addition to your salad or pasta carbonara, but maybe not so much to your stomach.
 That's because like beans, these legumes aren't fully absorbable.

 Corn pairs perfectly with your favorite salsa or chili, but your body may have more trouble processing this veggie than others.
-"Corn contains a type of carbohydrate that is difficult for the body to break down," says Lisa Moskovitz, RD, CDN, founder of The NY Nutrition Group.
-"This can lead to GI bacteria fermentation and trapped air and gas, which causes bloating."
+Although this starchy vegetable is a favorite among many, it also contains a carbohydrate that is difficult for the body to break down.
+This leads to trapped air and gas, which causes bloating.

 Did you know that green peppers are just unripe and will eventually turn red, orange, or yellow?
 Because they haven't reached their full maturity, they have a certain bitterness that renders them more difficult to digest.
 Plus, it's worth mentioning that generally speaking, the veggie's skin can be hard for the body to break down.

-Many people stay away from onions because they don't like the taste or they hate how it makes their breath smell (seriously—try going into a meeting after eating them without a strong mint and the whole room will turn around).
-But the vegetable meant to add flavor to dishes can also add pain to your stomach because it contains fructans, or a certain type of sugar your body can't process.
-"Fructans can contribute to bloating, gas, and pain," says Moskovitz.
+Many people stay away from onions because they don't like the taste or how they make their breath smell, but the vegetable meant to add flavor to dishes can also add pain to your stomach because they contain fructans or a certain type of sugar your body can't process.
+Fructans can also contribute to bloating, gas, and pain.